These Regulations on Degrees enter into force on 1 January 2017.

 The right to study is granted for a limited period of time and for specific courses in the case of Open University courses, individual non-degree courses, and degree courses that are organised once only or that exist for a limited period of time.
-The relevant dean of a school or director of an independent institute may grant an extension to a student's right to study to allow the student to complete his/her studies.
+The relevant dean of a faculty or director of an independent institute may grant an extension to a student's right to study to allow the student to complete his/her studies.

 Each year, the Rector decides on the enrolment period and issues rules on student enrolment as present or absent.

 A student who fails to enrol as present or absent in accordance with the Rector's orders loses his/her right to study.
-If a student wishes to continue his/her studies at a later point in time, he/she must apply for readmission from Study Services in writing or, if more than one year has passed since the student was last registered, from the dean of the school in question, unless the Rector otherwise decides.
+If a student wishes to continue his/her studies at a later point in time, he/she must apply for readmission from Study Services in writing or, if more than one year has passed since the student was last registered, from the dean of the faculty in question, unless the Rector otherwise decides.

 Courses included in the curriculum or some classes belonging to these courses may be held during the summer months, but alternative modes and times for completing the courses must also be provided; participation in classes held in the summer may not be a prerequisite for the completion of a degree.
 Between 1 June and 31 August, a period of at least one month must be set aside when no classes are held, with the exception of continuing education and Open University courses.

 The language of instruction and degrees at the University is Finnish.
 Languages other than Finnish may be used in instruction as necessary in accordance with the curricula.
 The language of an assessed component is defined in the University’s Regulations on the Assessment of Studies.